CMU-SAFARI/Pythia/README.md

 > Pythia is a hardware-realizable, light-weight data prefetcher that uses reinforcement learning to generate accurate, timely, and system-aware prefetch requests.

-Over the last three decades, researchers have proposed numerous hardware prefetching techniques, most of which rely on exploiting one specific type of program context information (e.g., PC, cacheline delta) to predict future memory accesses.
-These techniques either neglect a prefetcher’s adversarial side-effects on the overall system (e.g., memory bandwidth utilization) while predicting memory accesses or disjunctly incorporate system awareness on top of the underlying prefetch algorithm.

-Here we propose Pythia, which formulates the prefetcher as a reinforcement learning agent.
+Pythia formulates hardware prefetching as a reinforcement learning task.
 For every demand request, Pythia observes multiple different types of program context information to take a prefetch decision.
 For every prefetch decision, Pythia receives a numerical reward that evaluates prefetch quality under the current memory bandwidth utilization.
 Pythia uses this reward to reinforce the correlation between program context information and prefetch decision to generate highly accurate, timely, and system-aware prefetch requests in the future.

 ## About The Framework